 Equipment, options and accessories

-The Volvo S90 T8 Twin Engine is available in two trim levels: R-Design Pro and Inscription Pro.
+The Volvo S90 T8 Twin Engine is available in two trim levels: R-Design Plus and Inscription Plus.
 This means the entry-level Momentum is unavailable to hybrid buyers, but it also means the T8 is well equipped as standard.

-At the heart of the interior is a gorgeous Orrefors crystal gearlever, which is unique to the T8 model and adds an extra touch of class to an already exquisite interior.
-The T8 also benefits from laminated side and rear windows, two USB ports and a fresh-air subwoofer.
+At the heart of the interior is a gorgeous Orrefors crystal gearlever, which is unique to the T8 model and adds an extra touch of class to an already exquisite cabin.
+The T8 also benefits from laminated side and rear windows, two USB ports and a subwoofer.

-Inscription Pro is more luxurious, trading sports for style.
-The powered and ventilated seats are finished in soft Nappa leather, the sports mats are exchanged for luxury versions, there’s additional ambient door and instrument panel lighting, and the front seat offers a backrest massage.
+Inscription Plus is more luxurious, trading sportiness for style.
+The powered and ventilated seats are finished in soft Nappa leather, the sports mats are exchanged for luxury versions, there’s additional ambient door and instrument-panel lighting, and the front seat offers a backrest massage.

-Both models feature heated seats, a heated steering wheel and Charcoal colour leather, with Blond (cream) available on the Inscription Pro.
-Given the relaxed and comfortable nature of the S90 T8, we’d opt for the Inscription Pro over the R-Design Pro.
+Both models feature heated seats, a heated steering wheel and charcoal-colour leather, with cream leather available on the Inscription Plus.
+Given the relaxed and comfortable nature of the S90 T8, we’d opt for the Inscription Plus over the R-Design Plus.

 Infotainment, apps & sat nav

-The majority of functions are controlled by a simple-to-use tablet-style nine-inch touchscreen, which is integrated into the dashboard between two stylish air vents.
+The majority of functions are controlled from a tablet-style nine-inch touchscreen, which is integrated into the dashboard between two air vents.
 The portrait layout makes a welcome change from the letterbox or landscape systems favoured by many of the S90’s rivals.

-The central touchscreen is complemented by a 12.3-inch TFT display in place of the traditional dials behind the steering wheel.
-The configurable display can show details specific to the hybrid system, including the hybrid battery gauge, drive mode and distance to an empty battery.
+The central touchscreen is complemented by a 12.3-inch display in place of the traditional dials behind the steering wheel.
+This can show details specific to the hybrid system, including remaining battery capacity, drive mode and how much electric range is left.

-Apple CarPlay is available on the S90 T8 Twin Engine, but Volvo asks £300 for the privilege.
+Apple CarPlay is available on the S90 T8 Twin Engine, but Volvo charges extra for the privilege.
 On a car in this price bracket, we’d expect it to be free.
-The excellent Sensus Connect with Premium Sound by Bowers and Wilkins is another costly option at £3,000, but it’s one of the best in the business and worth every penny.
+The excellent Sensus Connect with Premium Sound by Bowers & Wilkins is another costly option, but it’s one of the best in the business and worth every penny.

 Volvo’s On Call system provides 24-hour access to emergency and roadside assistance and comes with a mobile app that provides a car locator, remote dashboard and a lock-your-car facility.
 The app also shows battery and charge status, as well as allowing you to remotely schedule the battery charging using a timer function.